Apple wins limited ITC ruling in HTC patent case

-Taiwanese handset maker HTC Corp narrowly lost a patent battle with Apple Inc on Monday, as the International Trade Commission found that HTC had infringed on one of Apple's patents.
+Dec 19 Taiwanese handset maker HTC Corp (2498.TW) narrowly lost a patent battle with Apple Inc (AAPL.O) on Monday, as the International Trade Commission found that HTC had infringed on one of Apple's patents.

 The ITC imposed a formal import ban on any HTC phones that infringe on the patent, starting April 19, 2012.